cxntered/SpareChange/README.md

 - [x] Convert Sparebeat map to an osu!mania beatmap
 - [x] Create a `.osz` file with the converted map and audio
 - [ ] Properly convert Sparebeat BPM & speed changes to osu!mania SV
-- [ ] Allow custom Sparebeat maps to be converted
+- [x] Allow local Sparebeat maps to be converted
 - [ ] Allow osu!mania beatmaps to be converted into Sparebeat maps